Kensington and Richmond line of the LSWR: Removal of LSWR infrastructure

 From 1916 the Kensington and Richmond tracks between Kensington and Turnham Green had been disused, and in 1926, the Southern Railway removed the track and signalling equipment, and told the West London Railway that the junction connections at Richmond Junction, north of Kensington, were no longer required.
-The land occupied by the disused line north and east of the H&CR Hammersmith car shed, seven acres in all, was offered on a 98-year lease in an advertisement in the Times newspaper of 13 December 1929.
+The land occupied by the disused line north and east of the H&CR Hammersmith car shed, seven acres in all, was offered on a 98-year lease in an advertisement in The Times newspaper of 13 December 1929.

 The Underground (the trading name of the Underground Electric Railways Company, successor to the District Railway), was now the only user of the former LSWR route between Studland Road Junction and Turnham Green, apart from the two or three LMS coal trains each day.
 In 1925 pre-war proposals for the extension of the Piccadilly line were revived, extending the routes to South Harrow and Hounslow.
 The route between Hammersmith and Turnham Green would operate as a quadruple track section of the Underground as far as a point beyond Acton Town.
-A new agreement between the MDR, the Southern Railway and the London Electric Railway was ratified by the London Electric & Metropolitan District Railway Companies' Act of 1926.
+A new agreement between the MDR, the Southern Railway and the London Electric Railway was ratified by the London Electric and Metropolitan District Railways Act 1926(16 & 17 Geo.
+5. c. lxxxix).
 The Southern Railway reserved the right to run occasional and special passenger and goods trains, although there was no practical through way for them.
 The Underground were authorised to run over the Acton Lane-Richmond line, thus opening the way for Piccadilly line services.
 The SR was to continue to maintain and operate Acton Lane Junction signal box, as well as the earthworks and bridges on the Hammersmith-Turnham Green line.

 On the four track section, the Underground made the centre pair of tracks fast for Piccadilly line trains, which ran non-stop between Hammersmith and Acton Town, with the outer pair used by the District trains, calling at all stations.
 The junction west of Turnham Green was altered accordingly; the new arrangements came into operation on 4 July 1932.